Quick Start Guide

-- Auth servers are the core of a cluster.
-Auth servers store user accounts and provide authentication and authorization services for every node and every user in a cluster.
+- Auth servers store user accounts and provide authentication and authorization services for every node and every user in a cluster.

 - Proxy servers route client connection requests to the appropriate node and serve a Web UI which can also be used to log into SSH nodes.
-Every client-to-node connection in Teleport must be routed via a proxy.
+Every client-to-node connection in Teleport must be routed through the proxy.

 - Nodes are regular SSH nodes, similar to the